 According to the principle of the rule of law, the executive branch and officials are subject to the law and are accountable to the law.
 There is a constitutional and institutional toolkit that creates balancing mechanisms, limiting the powers of the executive and officials and ensuring their accountability to the public.
 The branches of power are redistributed in such a way that none of them can have uncontrolled power.
 Effective oversight of the executive branch is exercised by legislative and judicial bodies, independent oversight bodies, civil society institutions and the media.
 Thus, it is possible to establish control over the activities of the executive and other officials, as well as their accountability.
 This gives the authority to constantly monitor the executive branch and bring officials to justice.
 As a result of the effective application of the principle of the rule of law, reciprocity and balance, the change of power is carried out exclusively in accordance with the letter and spirit of the law.

 One of the main features of the state’s rule of law is the elimination of corruption.
-It is well known that the abuse of legislative, executive and judicial officials by their authority or authority provided by law leads to the rooting of three main types of corruption: bribery, unlawful interference with public or private interest, illegal possession of public or other resources.
+It is well known that the abuse of power and the authority provided by law by representatives of legislative, executive and judicial branches might lead to the rooting of three main types of corruption: bribery, unlawful interference with public or private interest, illegal possession of public or other resources.
 In the case of the establishment of the rule of law, officials should not, in exercising their authority, abuse their official position for personal gain.

 One of the key manifestations of the rule of law is an open government that freely provides the necessary information, provides citizens with the appropriate tools to ensure government accountability and promotes citizen participation in the development of public policy.
 Open government implies public and specific laws, the right of citizens to speak freely, and effective appeal mechanisms available to citizens.